geco-bern/ingestr/README.md

 MODIS data (not yet implemented):

-  - RModisTools R package to access data on remote server ORNL DAAC (not yet implemented).
+  - [RModisTools](https://docs.ropensci.org/MODISTools/) R package to access data on remote server ORNL DAAC (not yet implemented).

-Examples to read data for a single site for each data type and handling ingestion for an ensemble of sites are descrbed in vignette `example`.
+Examples to read data for a single site for each data type are given in Section 'Examples for a single site'.
+Handling ingestion for multiple sites is descrbed in Section 'Example for a set of sites'.

+**Note** that this package does not provide the original data.
+Please follow links to data sources above and cite original references when using this data.

 ## Installation